How to Pick the Best NYC Airport

 Can I take mass transit or the subway to LGA?

-There is no NYC subway access to LaGuardia airport, so keep this in mind if you plan to be taking the subway during your whole trip or making good use out of a weekly MTA MetroCard.
+There is no NYC subway access to LaGuardia Airport.
+If you plan to be taking the subway during your trip or utilizing a weekly MTA MetroCard, keep this in mind.

+Although there is no subway at LGA, there is public bus access.
 The M60 and Q70 buses go to LaGuardia.
-We suggest using GoogleMaps to map your trip, noting that you may have to leave yourself heaps of time if you plan to take the subway and then transfer to a bus, to get to your flight at LGA.
+I suggest using GoogleMaps to map your trip.
+I suggest leaving a lot of time if you plan to take the subway and then transfer to a bus for arriving at LGA.

 Pros and Cons of John F. Kennedy International Airport (JFK)

-Also, if you arrive via the Long Island Railroad (LIRR) or NYC subway, be prepared to get on the AirTrain monorail that makes stops at all the terminals, and be prepared to know exactly where to go so that you do not miss your stop or parking lot station.
+A “pro” is that it is gigantic, with a lot of shopping, dining, airport lounges and transit options.
+If you arrive via the Long Island Railroad (LIRR) or NYC subway, be prepared to get on the AirTrain monorail that makes stops at all the terminals.
+Be prepared to know exactly where to go so that you do not miss your stop or parking lot station.

 Is JFK a good airport?

 JFK is an efficient airport.
-It is very big, with more terminals than I can keep track of, and while not beautiful, it handles hundreds of daily flights and thousands of international air passengers.
+It is very big, a lot of terminals.
+It handles hundreds of daily flights and thousands of international air passengers.

 Which is worse: JFK or LaGuardia?